camille-004/my-interview-prep/ml_interview.md

 Naive Bayes classifiers are a **collection of classification algorithms**.
 These classifiers are a family of algorithms that share a common principle.
 NB classifiers assume that the occurrence of absence of a feature does not influence the presence or absence of another feature ("naive" assumption).

 When the assumption of independence holds, they are easy to implement and yield better results than other sophisticated predictors.
 They are used in spam filtering, text analysis, and recommendation systems.

+## When would we want to use Naive Bayes over another model?
+- Naive Bayes is computationally efficient, making it well-suited for large datasets or real-time applications.
+- Naive Bayes is easy to implement and interpret, requiring minimal hyperparameter tuning.
+It is also less prone to overfitting, making it less likely to perform poorly on unseen data.
+- Naive Bayes can be trained with a small amount of data, making it useful when there are limited labeled examples.
+- Naive Bayes works well with high-dimensional data, such as text data, where the number of features can be very large.

 # Clustering